 While Western NC is abundant with falling water, there is irony in the fact that only a precious few work well for elopement or engagement photos.
 Many falls that look amazing for landscape photography don’t work that well when you consider the needs for portrait photography as well.
 Add to that the safety aspect (some have too many slippery, mossy rocks) and strenuous hikes to boot, and the list gets smaller and smaller.

-Dill Falls is fairly convenient to Black Balsam Knob, which makes it a great stop if you want to add another epic spot to your adventure session or elopement day (or extend to another day!).
+There are some lovely falls hidden away in Nantahala.
+This one below is fairly convenient to Black Balsam Knob, which makes it a great stop if you want to add another epic spot to your adventure session or elopement day (or extend to another day!).
 While the drive is down many curvy (and gravel) roads, the access is less than 2 miles of easy trail.
 There’s not usually a lot of visitors, and it’s a perfect spot to cool off in the middle of summer!

-Awe-inspiring Mountain locations for your elope Asheville experience
+Awe-inspiring Mountain locations for your Elope Asheville Experience

 Buck Spring Gap